Hendy/umbraco-embedded-resource/README.md

 ## Usage
-Once the NuGet package has been installed, the embedded resources in your project need to be registered; this is done via assembly attributes (typically placed in /Properties/AssemblyInfo.cs).
+The embedded resources in your project need to be registered and this is done via assembly attributes (typically placed in /Properties/AssemblyInfo.cs).

-The assembly attribute (Our.Umbraco.EmbeddedResource.EmbeddedResourceAttribute) has three parameters:
+There are two assembly attributes:
+* EmbeddedResourceAttribute
+* EmbeddedResourceProtectedAttribute

+Both attributes have the same two required parameters:
 * The full namespace path to the embedded resource
 * The app relative url that the resource should be served on
-* A flag to specify whether the resource should be protected (served to back office users only)

 ## Example